-‘Actions speak louder than words’ St Anthony of Padua
+‘Actions speak louder than words – let our words teach and actions speak!”
+St Anthony of Padua

-At St Anthony’s, we work in partnership with parents, parish and community to develop a sense of a positive relationship with our God, ourselves, our communities, and our world through positive celebration and visible signs of our Catholic identity.
-We respect the freedom of students with regard to individual stages of development, cultural diversity and religious belief.
+At St Anthony’s, we work in partnership with parents, parish and community to develop a sense of a positive relationship with our God, ourselves, our communities, and our world.
+We do this through positive community celebration and outwardly visible signs of our Catholic identity.

 At St. Anthony’s Catholic Primary School we aim to: